Driving transformational change

 Through the Unilever Sustainable Living Plan we have set a bold ambition to achieve change within our own company - through our brands, innovation, sourcing and operations.
 But we are only one company among many and the change needed to tackle the world's major social, environmental and economic issues is big - and urgent.

-What is really needed is fundamental change to the broader systems of which we are a part - whether that is in countering climate change, achieving food security or improving health.
+What is really needed is fundamental change to the broader systems of which we are a part - whether that is in countering climate change, achieving food security, improving health or empowering women.

-So at Unilever we have set out to make a transformational difference to those big issues that matter most to our business.
-By combining our own actions with external advocacy on public policy and joint working with partners, we are seeking to create what we call 'transformational change' - that is fundamental change to whole systems, not simply incremental improvements.
+We have set out to make a meaningful difference to those big issues that matter most to our business.
+By combining our own actions with external advocacy on public policy and via collaborative partnerships, we are seeking to create what we call 'transformational change' - that is systemic change and not simply incremental improvements.

-By focusing on these three issues and working in this way, we believe we can help address the twin goals of combating climate change and promoting human development.
+By focusing on these four issues and working in this way, we believe we can help address the twin goals of combating climate change and promoting human development.